 There’s absolutely no evidence suggesting one way is better than another.
 In my opinion you should aim for variety.
 Muscles are clever little things, and they adapt to training quickly.
 So the more you surprise them, the better the results.

 Final thoughts – kegels alone aren’t enough

 It’s important to understand that although kegels are great, just doing thousands of them and nothing else is very unlikely to cure you of premature ejaculation.

 They should help if you do them correctly, but there’s much more to learn and other important exercises to do.
 You can find out more about why I think that in this article.

-If you’re serious about dealing with PE, the best way forward is with a proper training course.
+If you’re serious about dealing with premature ejaculation, the best way forward is with a proper training course.
 Then rather than piecing together bits and pieces of information from various sources, you can learn in a structured way all the different elements that can eventually give you full control.